Epstein victim says sex tapes ‘exist’ after court files name Andrew and Branson

 “When my friend eventually had the courage to speak out and went to the police in 2008 to report what had happened, nothing was done and she was utterly humiliated by the police department where she went to report what had happened with Epstein, Clinton, Branson and Prince Andrew.”

-The extracts were flagged by a firm representing Epstein’s lawyer, Alan Dershowitz, to demonstrate Ms Ransome “manifestly lacks credibility”.
+The extracts were flagged by a firm representing Mr Dershowitz, to demonstrate Ms Ransome “manifestly lacks credibility”.

-The communications appeared in a letter from Emery Celli Brinckerhoff & Abady LLP to the court, in which the firm said allegations against Epstein’s lawyer, Mr Dershowitz, were categorically false.
+The communications appeared in a letter from Emery Celli Brinckerhoff & Abady LLP to the court, in which the firm said allegations against Mr Dershowitz were categorically false.

 The firm said: “Her (Ms Ransome) testimony was fabricated from whole cloth.
 Ms Ransome’s testimony also contains a slew of other incendiary claims concerning the sexual proclivities of Donald Trump, Bill Clinton and other prominent individuals.